omegavic01/IPR_Repo/IPR/docs/_build/html/_sources/index.rst.txt

     +IPR                   <- Root Directory
     +
     +-- LICENSE
-    +-- requirements.txt   <- The requirements file for reproducing the analysis environment, e.g. pip freeze +-- README.md          <- Shortcut for the high level documentation in html format.
-To be used as the guide for this project.
+    +-- requirements.txt   <- The requirements file for reproducing the
+    +--                         analysis environment.
+    +-- README.md          <- README
-    +-- .env               <- .env contains variables used throughout the scripts.
-Listed in .gitignore +-- .env_template      <- a copy of .env with default variables listed.
-Convert to .env file if needed.
+    +-- .env               <- .env contains variables used throughout the +--                         scripts.
+Listed in .gitignore
+    +-- .env_template      <- a copy of .env with default variables listed.
+    +--                         Convert to .env file if needed.
     +-- .gitignore         <- files not tracked by Git.
     +-- data
-    +   +-- external       <- (Unused)
     +   +-- interim        <- When data is in the middle of being transformed.
     +   +-- processed      <- Final location of finished products
     +   +-- raw            <- Used for raw data gathered or used in scripts +
-    +-- docs               <- Path to index.html.
-    +
     +-- src                <- Source code for use in this project.
     +   +-- __init__.py    <- Makes src a Python module